EvCheck/EvCheck/Terms_and_Conditions.md

 Last Updated: September 14, 2024

-Welcome to EvCheck!
+Welcome to EVCheck!
 These Terms and Conditions govern your use of our mobile application, which offers features for locating charging stations, planning routes, posting content about electric vehicles (EVs), connecting with mechanics, and using chat functionalities.

 By using our app, you agree to comply with these Terms.
 Please read them carefully.